Standard enthalpy change of ionisation

 \Sigma_i\left | \Delta H^o_i\left ( LHS \right ) \right |=\Sigma_j\left | \Delta H^o_j\left ( RHS \right ) \right |

-The above computation shows that ΔHolatt for CaF2 can be +2635 kJmol-1 or -2635 kJmol-1 depending on its definition.
-Since we have defined the standard enthalpy change of lattice energy as an endothermic process (see eq7, where ΔHolatt is the change in enthalpy to break one mole of a solid ionic compound and separate its gaseous ions to an infinite distance under standard conditions), ΔHlatto = +2635 kJmol-1.
+The above computation shows that ΔHolatt for CaF2 can be +2635 kJmol-1 or -2635 kJmol-1, depending on its definition.
+Since we have defined the standard enthalpy change of lattice energy as an endothermic process (see eq7, where ΔHolatt is the change in enthalpy to break the bonds in one mole of a solid ionic compound and separate its gaseous ions to an infinite distance under standard conditions), ΔHlatto = +2635 kJmol-1.

-In summary, the steps involved in establishing the Born-Haber cycle are:
+In summary, the steps involved in generating the Born-Haber cycle are:

 1. Write the equations for the standard enthalpy change of lattice energy and the standard enthalpy change of formation of the ionic compound.